 The hotel industry has seen an uptick in extreme makeovers among venerable hotels.
 In Paris there’s the soon-to-reopen L’Hotel on the Left Bank, The Ritz on Place Vendôme and the much anticipated Hotel de Crillon, a 1758 landmark.
 In the Americas, tech billionaire Larry Ellison spent US$450 million making over the Four Seasons Hotel Lanai in Hawaii while Richard Meier retouched Miami’s 1930 Surf Club for Four Seasons.
 Not to be overlooked, Asian hotels have had their own notable renovations.
 Here are some to check out.

-Beijing, Mainland China
+Beijing, Chinese Mainland

 What does HK$1 billion buy in a renovation?
 You can find out at the Peninsula Beijing, which opened in 1989 as China’s first luxury international hotel and was overhauled for that amount last year.
 You’ll first notice the triple-height lobby with a dramatic new staircase.
 Upstairs, the number of guest rooms has been slashed from 525 to 230, each now better described as a suite, with a sliding door separating bedroom and living areas.
 Sustainable mahogany furniture camouflages added technology, such as the speakerphone by the bathtub.